 Anyone can be impacted by anxiety.
 Anxiety doesn’t discriminate.
 We’re here for anyone who needs our support and is proud of our equality and inclusivity awareness.
 We have a vast range of resources available on our website for those dealing with anxiety.
 A large number of options available on Recite Me means these resources are available to all.
 Learning more about a particular condition can be both reassuring and empowering for someone dealing with anxiety.

-What do you hope for the future of mental health services?
+Hopes for the future of mental health services

 We hope that the stigma around mental health continues to reduce and that more people can feel comfortable reaching out for support.
 We also hope that research into anxiety continues as learning more about its causes can help prevent people from experiencing the difficulties of the condition.